MonicaUI/react_redux_simple_form/README.md

-# Getting Started with Create React App
+# A simple Redux APP with form functionality

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with redux feature in form validation.

 ## Available Scripts